 Our philosophy in the Drama Department is summed up by the phrase, "Drama for all".
 We believe that involvement in live theatre is a life-enhancing experience that equips young people with essential life skills, and should therefore be available to everyone.

-Our pupils also get to work in a professional theatre, through our annual contribution to the Shakespeare Schools Festival, and we are very lucky to have a fresh Director in Residence working with us every year between January and June.
-The DIR's job is to create further co-curricular opportunities for our pupils, often in unconventional, site-specific projects.
+Our students also get to work in a professional theatre, through our annual contribution to the Shakespeare Schools Festival, and we are very lucky to have a fresh Director in Residence working with us every year between January and June.
+The DIR's job is to create further co-curricular opportunities for our students, often in unconventional, site-specific projects.

 Students can get involved in any aspect of these productions, including acting, backstage work, technical assistance with sound and lighting, and publicity.
 What they get from it is a shared experience that gives them skills they will always find useful, notably creativity, team work, communication, decision making, risk taking and presentation.